John Tams: Collector and stage actor

 In 1974, Tams and Neil Wayne went to County Clare to make field recordings of highly regarded traditional players of the concertina.
 The recordings were issued on the "Free Reed" label in the '70s.
 These recordings then became very scarce until 2007 when all the tracks were issued as a 6-CD set called The Clare Set.

 Tams was a musical director and actor at the National Theatre from 1976 to 1985 and then again from 1999 to 2001, working on such shows as The Mysteries, Lark Rise to Candleford, Glengarry Glenross, The Crucible, Golden Boy, The Good Hope and The Mysteries Revival in 1999.
 He was a member of the creative team headed by Bill Bryden.

-He also worked as a music consultant at Shakespeare's Globe on Holding Fire (opened July 2007), and on War Horse (opened October 2007) at the National Theatre.
+He also worked as a music consultant at Shakespeare's Globe on Holding Fire (opened July 2007), and collaborated with Adrian Sutton on the music for War Horse (opened October 2007) at the National Theatre.
 War Horse has been described as the most successful show ever staged by the National and has resulted in several awards.
 It received six nominations for the Olivier Awards, including one for the Best Sound, for Tams and fellow team members Chris Shutt and Adrian Sutton.